crappistmartin/crappistmartin.github.io/source/heygate-regeneration-faq/index.markdown

 * In 2014, Lend Lease's Head of International Operations Dan Labbad, who signed the deal with Southwark, [claimed](http://www.theaustralian.com.au/business/property/lend-leases-international-head-keeps-focus-on-growth-abroad/story-fnko7zi0-1227151774437?nk=08e105b4d18a57454f6a04527dac8fdf) that his company had bought the Elephant and Castle at "the lowest point in the cycle."

-* Southwark has argued that it is receiving other cash payments from Lend Lease and this is true, but these are statutory s106 obligations that all developers must pay to mitigate the impact of their development.
-The Heygate development will provide a £14m [local transport levy](http://www.planningportal.gov.uk/general/news/stories/2011/nov11/171111/171111_3) payment towards the [£160m cost](http://www.london-se1.co.uk/news/view/5293) of increasing capacity at the Northern Line tube station and a £9m [Mayoral transport levy](https://www.london.gov.uk/priorities/planning/mayoral-community-infrastructure-levy) payment towards Crossrail.[^8]
+* Southwark has argued that it will receive other in-kind planning contributions from Lend Lease amounting to a value of £51m.
+But these are standard s106 obligations that all developers must deliver to mitigate the impact of a given development.
+This figure includes a £13m [local transport levy](http://www.planningportal.gov.uk/general/news/stories/2011/nov11/171111/171111_3) payment towards the [£160m cost](http://www.london-se1.co.uk/news/view/5293) of increasing capacity at the Northern Line tube station.
+The remainder consists largely of benefits in kind: £24.9m is the estimated value of the new 'public' park to be provided by Lend Lease and £7.5m is the estimated value of new traffic infrastructure to be provided within Lend Lease's development.[^8]

 Despite a policy requirement of 35%, the [Regeneration Agreement](http://southwarknotes.files.wordpress.com/2013/02/ra.pdf) signed by the council leader in 2010 stipulated that Lend Lease was to provide _"A minimum of 25 per cent Affordable Housing"_(pg 95), which is _"to be divided equally between Social Rented Housing and Intermediate Affordable Housing"_(page 1).
 However, when the planning application was submitted in Jan 2013, it provided 25% affordable housing but had largely substituted social rent for [affordable rent](http://www.theguardian.com/housing-network/2014/feb/03/affordable-housing-meaning-rent-social-housing) of up to 80% market on the grounds of financially viability.
 As a result, of the 2,704 new homes on the Heygate, 198 will be intermediate 'affordable rent', 316 shared ownership and just 82 will be social rented.
 These 82 social rented homes fall well short of the [500 new homes promised](/affordable-housing/) to Heygate residents who had been offered the 'right to return' to the estate.[^9]